Gardening Plants & Flowers Shrubs

 1. Calculate the Size of the Root Ball

 Estimate the width and depth of the root ball (roots plus soil) by doing a bit of exploratory digging around the plant.
-The width of the new hole should be twice that of the plant's root ball.
-However, you might want to keep the hole's depth a bit shallower than the root ball to avoid puddling and rotting, especially if your soil has a lot of clay in it.
+The width of the new hole should generally be twice that of the plant's root ball.

 Hole dug up twice the size around tree rootball with shovel